 - Our Ooni pizza oven is much more than a pizza cooker – use your pizza ovens to roast meat, fish and vegetables

-- Convenient: Ooni Koda 12 can fire up in 15 minutes and cook 13″ pizzas simply by turning a dial
+- Convenient: Ooni Koda is can fire up in 15 minutes and cook 13″ pizzas simply by turning a dial